 The National Religious Retirement Office (NRRO) coordinates the annual Retirement Fund for Religious (RFR) collection and distributes the proceeds to eligible religious communities.
-Nearly 33,000 elderly sisters, brothers, and religious order priests benefit.
+More than 32,000 elderly sisters, brothers, and religious order priests benefit.
 The RFR underwrites financial assistance, consultation, and education that help religious communities meet the immediate and ongoing needs of aging members.

 Proceeds from the annual Retirement Fund for Religious appeal enable the NRRO to distribute financial assistance to hundreds of religious communities each year.

 The majority of donations—ordinarily 80 to 90 percent—are distributed as Direct Care Assistance.
 Direct Care Assistance is a per capita distribution based on specified criteria, including level of need.
 Religious communities may apply annually for these funds, which can be used to help meet such immediate costs as nursing care and medications and which can be saved for long-term retirement needs.
 Additional funding is allocated throughout the year for communities with the greatest needs and for retirement education and programming.

 The NRRO collaborates with an extensive network of volunteer consultants who share their time, experience, and expertise to offer practical assistance to religious communities.
 On-site consultations by experts in eldercare delivery, finance, and community leadership provide hands-on support in addressing funding shortages and planning for long-term retirement and eldercare needs.